 SANTA ANA, Calif.
 (Oct.
-3, 2012) – According to Open Doors sources, Boko Haram, an Islamist militant group, invaded the off campus hostel of Federal Polytechnic College in northern Nigeria late Monday, allegedly separated Muslim students from Christians and massacred up to 30 Christian students.
+3, 2012) – According to Open Doors sources, an extremist group that is located primarily in Northern Nigeria More, an Islamist militant group, invaded the off campus hostel of Federal Polytechnic College in northern Nigeria late Monday, allegedly separated Muslim students from Christians and massacred up to 30 Christian students.

 The attack took place in the city of Mubi in remote Adamawa State, located in northeastern Nigeria.